Astha062902/Predictive_Image_Detection_for_Assessing_the_Extent_of_Damage/README.md

 ### Training and Validation Loss Curves:
 To visualize how the training and validation loss change over epochs, you can create loss curves.

+### Training and Validation Accuracy Curves:
+To visualize how the training and validation accuracy change over epochs, you can create accuracy curves.